Vokerlee/cmm-lang-asm/README.md

 ## CMM Reversed frontend

 The aim of this part of CMM pack is to convert tree into CMM program.
-Everything is easy.

 ## CMM Backend